kardianos/govendor/README.md

 ## Vendor tool for Go
-Supports the GO15VENDOREXPERIMENT environement flag.
-When set imports are not rewriten and are copied into the "vendor" folder.
+Supports the GO15VENDOREXPERIMENT environment flag.
+When set imports are not rewritten and are copied into the "vendor" folder.

 Follows the recommendation to use import path re-writes and avoid GOPATH changes and go tool changes.
 Uses the following vendor file specification: